TykTechnologies/tyk-docs-hugo/tyk-docs/content/api-management/manage-apis/api-operations/api-observability.md

 - **Debugging:** Logs help developers troubleshoot and debug issues by providing detailed information about the sequence of events leading up to a problem.

-- **Security Monitoring:** Monitor logs for security-related events, such as authentication failures, access control violations, and suspicious activities.
+- **Security Monitoring:** Monitor logs for security-related events, such as authentication failures, access control violations and suspicious activities.

-- **Audit Trail:** Maintain an audit trail of important actions and changes to the API, including configuration changes, access control changes, and data updates.
+- **Audit Trail:** Maintain an audit trail of important actions and changes to the API, including configuration changes, access control changes and data updates.

-Tyk allows you to capture and analyse logs related to API requests and responses in the [Log Browser]({{<ref "tyk-stack/tyk-manager/analytics/log-browser.md">}}) .
+Tyk allows you to capture and analyse logs related to API requests and responses in the [Log Browser]({{<ref "tyk-stack/tyk-manager/analytics/log-browser">}}) .
 You can optionally enable detailed recording for the requests per API level or per Key level to store inbound request and outbound response data.
-You can [enable debug modes]({{<ref "tyk-stack/tyk-pump/useful-debug-modes.md">}}) for selected APIs and send the detail logs to one or more Pump backend.
+You can [enable debug modes]({{<ref "tyk-stack/tyk-pump/useful-debug-modes">}}) for selected APIs and send the detail logs to one or more Pump backend instances.

-To achieve comprehensive API observability, it's essential to integrate traces, metrics and logs into the observability tools that the team in charge of the APIs are already using.
-Those tools should allow users to query and visualize data, set up alerts, and provide an intuitive interface for monitoring and troubleshooting API issues effectively.
+To achieve comprehensive API observability, it is essential to integrate traces, metrics and logs into the observability tools that the team in charge of the APIs are already using.
+Those tools should allow users to query and visualize data, set up alerts and provide an intuitive interface for monitoring and troubleshooting API issues effectively.
 See also our 7 observability anti-pattern to avoid when working with APIs: [Bad API observability](https://tyk.io/blog/bad-api-observability/).